kpenfound/slides/self_healing_ci.md

   - claude-sonnet-4 on Bedrock is 1:1 pricing with Anthropic's API
   - Amazon Nova Pro costs 10% of claude-sonnet-4
   - gpt-oss-120b costs 5% of claude-sonnet-4
-- Run in Kubernetes with GPUs on your nodes
+- Run in Kubernetes or Nomad with GPUs on your nodes
 - Locally with Ollama, Docker, llama.cpp, LM Studio

 ---